kimh/clojure-by-example/source/index.md

 <br>

-`let` modifier can be used to bind intermidiate values.
+`let` modifier can be used to bind intermediate values.

 ```clojure
 user=> (for [x (range 10) :while (not= x 5)]